TrendingTechnology/facial-identity-system/README.md

 ## Contribution to CelebA

 In order to train one-shot model, we obtain the face's coordinates beforehand.
 All files are placed in `csv_file`.
-> The coordinates are obtained from [facenet-pytorch](https://github.com/timesler/facenet-pytorch)
+> The coordinates were obtained from [facenet-pytorch](https://github.com/timesler/facenet-pytorch)

 | File name         | Description                                                                       |
 |-------------------|-----------------------------------------------------------------------------------|